The AIM (Abide in Me) Method

 3) Clinical measures: to what degree symptoms of depression, anxiety, anger, addictions, and unwanted behaviors are going into remission according to clinical observation and psychological testing, which includes QPASS, the 10-minute instrument I developed for therapists in assessing mental health issues in clinical settings.

-If you are a new client, this is all you need to know for now about the Abide and Abound Approach.
+For now, this is all you need to know for now about the AIM Method.
 If you are interested in learning more about this approach, please read the article below.
-Otherwise, you may now return to the homepage and set your first appointment!
+Otherwise, you may now return to the homepage and learn how to set your first appointment.

 How Languishing Christians Become Flourishing Branches on the Vine: